M-earnest/diler_dgitial_literacy_course/_sources/index.md

 Please visit these pages again in the next few weeks for further information.
 ````

-Hello everyone and welcome to the course page for X
+Hello everyone and welcome to the course page!

 ## Digital literacy in higher education